yk-tuturu/tp/docs/UserGuide.md

 * When editing tags, the existing tags of the child will be removed i.e adding of tags is not cumulative.
 * You can remove all the child’s tags by typing `t/` without specifying any tags after it.
+* Allergies have the same behaviour as tags i.e. all operations you can do on tags work for allergies as well

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st child's parent to be `91234567` and `johndoe@example.com` respectively.